scsm-ua/kirtan-guide-en/songs/hari-bole-modera-gaura-elo.md

     godruma-vāsīr āj duḥkha dūre gelo bhakta-vṛnda-saṅge āsi’ hāṭa jāgāilo

-Today all the miseries of the residents of Godru- ma-dvīpa have gone far away, for Lord Gaurāṅga, having come here along with all His devotees, caused the Mar- ketplace of the Holy Name to appear here in Godruma.
+Today all the miseries of the residents of Godruma-dvīpa have gone far away, for Lord Gaurāṅga, having come here along with all His devotees, caused the Marketplace of the Holy Name to appear here in Godruma.

 #### 4